How to angle your take off in surfing

 Step 2: Determine if you need to angle your take off to the left or right

 Check which way the wave is breaking, then choose if you should angle left or right for your take off.
-If the wave is breaking to your left, angle your take off to the left.
-If it’s breaking to your right, angle your take off to the right.
+If the wave is breaking to the left, angle your take off to the left.
+If it’s breaking to the right, angle your take off to the right.

 Step 3: Start angling your take off when you have 3 paddle strokes left